mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 **Access permissions**

-The Coda Enterprise Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+The Coda Enterprise Graph Microsoft connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data appears in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to them.

 **Mapping identities**